-Check out more photos from the 2015 Glacier project in our gallery.
+Check out more photos from last years Glacier project in our gallery.

 We highly recommend that those coming from low elevation (anything below about 5,000 feet) plan an extra couple days in the area before the trip to acclimate to the elevation for your own safety.
 Altitude sickness is a concern when traveling from low elevation to high elevation and getting acclimatized before the trip is one of the easiest ways to prevent it.
 If you need ideas on things to do/see before the trip contact your leaders.

 Hiking to job site, trail construction and maintenance

 Tent and car camping